Johnw7789/Go-iClient/README.md

 ```

 ### Deactivating an HME email
+The anonymous ID is used for reactivation/deactivation/deletion and can be retrieved from the HmeEmail struct as part of the HMEListResp struct.
 ```
-// * Anonymous Id for reactivation/deactivation/deletion can be retrieved from the HmeEmail struct as part of the HMEListResp struct anonymousId := "id_here"

-// * Deactivate the HME email
+anonymousId := "anonymousId"

 success, err := iclient.DeactivateHME(anonymousId)
 if err != nil {
 	log.Fatal(err)